mushorg/conpot/docs/source/installation/debian.rst

     apt-get install git libsmi2ldbl smistrip

-The package `snmp-mibs-downloader` is non-free so we have to install the package manually.
-All dependencies are covered by installing `smistrip`.
+The package snmp-mibs-downloader is non-free so we have to install the package manually.
+All dependencies are covered by installing smistrip.
 Get the package from here:
 ::

     wget $package_url